How to cool

 Laser Chiller for Industrial and Medical Applications

-Aspen Systems provide a laser chiller as either a recirculating liquid chiller or by direct refrigerant cooling – also known as direct expansion cooling.
+Aspen Systems provides a laser chiller as either a recirculating liquid chiller or direct refrigerant cooling – also known as dry cooling.

 For a laser chiller with a liquid loop, we use our Liquid Chiller Module (LCM) which is a complete refrigeration circuit that includes our miniature rotary compressor, condenser, evaporator, expansion valve, and drive board.
 To that, a recirculating pump, fluid reservoir with tubing and fittings are used to connect to the laser cold plate.
 The liquid chiller module is compact enough to integrate into a 4U rack mount laser controller as shown on our applications page for Digital Projection.

-For Direct Refrigerant Cooling, the refrigerant flows directly through the laser cold plate eliminating the liquid loop components entirely.
+For Dry Cooling, the refrigerant flows directly through the laser cold plate eliminating the liquid loop components entirely.
 This is highly desirable for applications that require the smallest size, highest reliability, and no user maintenance.
-Dominion Aesthetic have integrated Aspen’s DRC system into their new EON platform for body sculpting.
-They use the Aspen system for not only cool the high-power laser diodes but also the patient skin during the procedure.
-Ekspla, a leading manufacturer of industrial lasers have used the Aspen DRC system to cool their new FemtoLux 30, a femtosecond laser system.
+Dominion Aesthetic has integrated Aspen’s DRC system into its new EON platform for body sculpting.
+They use the Aspen system to not only cool the high-power laser diodes but also the patient’s skin during the procedure.
+EKSPLA, a leading manufacturer of industrial lasers uses the Aspen dry cooling system to cool their new FemtoLux 30, a femtosecond laser system.
 A description of the system can be found on our video page.

 Keeping Cool About Your Hot Laser

-The trend of higher laser output power in increasingly smaller packages has many benefits in reducing the floor space requirements in production floor, cleanroom, medical operating room, clinics, and laboratory environments.
+The trend of higher laser output power in increasingly smaller packages has many benefits in reducing the floor space requirements in production floors, cleanrooms, medical operating rooms, clinics, and laboratory environments.
 Laser product managers are seeing similar pressure to reduce the size of the external laser chiller while still offering improved cooling and energy efficiency.
-Many OEM laser suppliers are adding the Aspen laser chiller based on our Liquid Chiller Module (LCM) or Direct Refrigerant Cooling (DRC) system into their laser system to form an integrated compact package.
-It is important to make decisions early in the concept development of the product development cycle to ease integration of advanced cooling methods such as direct refrigerant cooling.
+Many OEM laser suppliers are adding the Aspen laser chiller based on our Liquid Chiller Module (LCM) or Direct Refrigerant Cooling (Dry Cooling) system into their laser system to form an integrated compact package.
+It is important to make decisions early in the concept development of the product development cycle to ease the integration of advanced cooling methods such as direct refrigerant cooling.